 - Be sure to communicate your race number to the finishing officials (seriously it makes their life so much easier when you help them out).
 Plus you don't want to be listed as DNF after such a great effort.

 - Excellent viewing for the long course along the south mission jetty.
-But if you are on foot, probably too far to walk.
-Car/Bike best for spectators who choose to go there.
+But if you are on foot, probably too far to walk if you want to catch the finish too.
+Car/Bike/Scooter best for spectators who choose to go there.

 - Parking is free but fills up quick!
 Get there early and wander around with coffee, even if you are the later race.
 In addition to the 2 lots directly north and north east of the staging, there is also parking to the west by the roller coaster off Mission Blvd.
 East in the dirt area of Mariner's Point.
 And north on Gleason Rd by Santa Barbara Cove.